In this blog post we Nakul will talk about Thinking about Deprecated, Discontinued Features and Breaking Changes while Upgrading to SQL Server.

 Use the tools!

-There are a lot of tools and technologies around us, but it is rarely that I find teams using these tools religiously and to the best of their potential.
+There are a lot of tools and technologies around us, but it is rare that I find teams using these tools religiously and to the best of their potential.
 Below are the top two tools, from Microsoft, that I use every time I plan a database upgrade.

 The SQL Server Upgrade Advisor

 Ever since SQL Server 2005 was announced, Microsoft provides a small, very light-weight tool called the “SQL Server upgrade advisor”.
-The upgrade advisor analyzes installed components from earlier versions of SQL Server, and then generates a report that identifies issues to fix either before or after you upgrade.
+The upgrade advisor analyzes installed components from earlier versions of SQL Server and then generates a report that identifies issues to fix either before or after you upgrade.
 The analysis examines objects that can be accessed, such as scripts, stored procedures, triggers, and trace files.
 Upgrade Advisor cannot analyze desktop applications or encrypted stored procedures.